GTI Asia China Expo 2023 Review

-The first major amusement-related trade show since the International Bowl Expo has just wrapped up and while I was not able to attend the GTI Asia China Expo, we’re able to gather some info together to pass along to you as a review of what was there and a preview of some products that might find their way to Western shores.
+The first major amusement-related trade show since the International Bowl Expo has just wrapped up, and while I was not able to attend the GTI Asia China Expo, we’re able to gather some info together to pass along to you as a review of what was there and a preview of some products that might find their way to Western shores.

 Wahlap Technology

-They had quite a large booth to show off a number of new products, including Japanese licenses for China like Taiko No Tatsujin, Chunithum, and InitialD.
+Wahlap had quite a large booth to show off a number of new products, including Japanese licenses for China like Taiko No Tatsujin, Chunithm, and Initial D The Arcade.
 A tournament was even held for the latter on that list.
-Here’s a highlight reel; There’s this one too that shows a few more titles but it’s in vertical mode:
+Here’s a highlight reel; there’s this one too that shows a few more titles but it’s in vertical mode.

 The newest video game is one I discussed in this post, Asphalt Moto Blitz DX:

-Ace Amusements
+Ace Amusement

 Arccer Amusement